If you landed here, you tuned to my first Instagram Live or replay! 🥳

 It is simple and it is perfect for this time of year.
 The cupcakes are moist and flavorful.
 You’ll be proud once you are done making this simple recipe and it will definitely be a crowd-pleaser.

-I would love for you to have baked along, but no worries here is the recipe and instructions and you can go to my Instagram @bakeitsnazzy to view the replay.
+I would love for you to have baked along, but no worries here is the recipe and instructions.
+You can go to my Instagram @bakeitsnazzy to view the replay.
 Or just view it for fun!

 - (2) standard muffin/cupcake pans